Sharp Sufficient Conditions for Stable Recovery of Block Sparse Signals by Block Orthogonal Matching Pursuit: Introduction

-\begin{definition} Let $\alpha>1$, then a $K$-block sparse signal $\x\in \mathbb{R}^{n}$ is called a block $\alpha$-strongly-decaying $K$-sparse signal if \beq \|\x[j]\|_2\geq \alpha\|\x[j+1]\|_2, \quad 1\leq j\leq K-1. \eeq \end{definition}
+\begin{definition} Let $\alpha>1$, then a block $K$-sparse signal $\x\in \mathbb{R}^{n}$ is called a block $\alpha$-strongly-decaying $K$-sparse signal if \beq \|\x[j]\|_2\geq \alpha\|\x[j+1]\|_2, \quad 1\leq j\leq K-1. \eeq \end{definition}

-The main findings of this paper are summarized as follows. \begin{itemize} \item If $\A$ satisfies the block-RIP with $\delta_{K+1}<1/\sqrt{K+1}$, then every $K$-block sparse signal can be exactly or stably recovered by the BOMP algorithm in $K$ iterations, see Theorems~\ref{t:SR} and \ref{t:SRN}.
-Moreover, for any $K\geq1$ and $1/\sqrt{K+1}\leq t<1$, we show that there exists a matrix $\A$ satisfying the block-RIP with $\delta_{K+1}=t$ and a $K$-block sparse signal $\x$ such that the BOMP may fail to recover $\x$ in $K$ iterations, see Theorem~\ref{t:NR}.
-These extend the existing results in \cite{Mo15} and \cite{WenZL13} from $d=1$ to any $d\ge 1$ in a non-trivial way.
-This contribution were in a conference paper \cite{WenZLLTC16a}.
+With the above explanation of the concepts and notations, we now summarize the main contributions of this paper as follows. \begin{itemize} \item If $\A$ satisfies the block-RIP with $\delta_{K+1}<1/\sqrt{K+1}$, then every block $K$-sparse signal can be exactly or stably recovered by the BOMP algorithm in $K$ iterations, see Corollaries \ref{c:SRN} and \ref{c:SR}.
+Moreover, for any $K\geq1$ and $1/\sqrt{K+1}\leq \delta<1$, we show that there exist a matrix $\A$ satisfying the block-RIP with $\delta_{K+1}=\delta$ and a block $K$-sparse signal $\x$ such that the BOMP may fail to recover $\x$ in $K$ iterations, see Theorem~\ref{t:NR}.
+These results extend the existing results in \cite{Mo15,WenZWTM17,WenZL13} from $d=1$ to any $d\ge 1$ in a non-trivial way.

-\item If $\A$ satisfies the block-RIP with $\delta_{K+1}<\sqrt{2}/2$, then under some sufficient conditions on $\alpha$, every $\alpha$-strongly-decaying $K$ block sparse signal can be exactly or stably recovered by the BOMP Algorithm in $K$ iterations, see Theorems~\ref{t:SDSR} and ~\ref{t:SDSRN}.
-In addition, for any $K\geq1$, $\alpha>1$ and $\sqrt{2}/2\leq t<1$, we show that there exists a matrix $\A$ satisfying the block-RIP with $\delta_{K+1}=t$ and a block $\alpha$-strongly-decaying $K$-sparse signal $\x$ such that the BOMP Algorithm may fail to recover $\x$ in $K$ iterations, see Theorem~\ref{t:SDNR}.
-Furthermore, the condition on $\alpha$ is shown to be tight, see Theorem~\ref{t:SDNR2}.
-These strengthen the results in \cite{DavW10} from $\delta_{K+1}<1/3$ to $\delta_{K+1}\le \sqrt{2}/2$, and further show the effectiveness of the recovery capability of BOMP.
+\item If $\A$ satisfies the block-RIP with $\delta_{K+1}<\sqrt{2}/2$, then under some sufficient conditions on $\alpha$, every block $\alpha$-strongly-decaying $K$-sparse signal can be exactly or stably recovered by the BOMP Algorithm in $K$ iterations, see Theorems~\ref{t:SDSR} and Corollary~\ref{t:SDSRN}.
+In addition, for any $K\geq 1$, $\alpha>1$ and $\sqrt{2}/2\leq \delta<1$, we show that there exist a matrix $\A$ satisfying the block-RIP with $\delta_{K+1}=\delta$ and an $\alpha$ -strongly-decaying block $K$-sparse signal $\x$ such that the BOMP Algorithm may fail to recover $\x$ in $K$ iterations, see Theorem~\ref{t:SDNR}.
+Furthermore, the condition on $\alpha$ is also shown to be tight, see Corollary~\ref{c:SDNR2}.
+Obviously, when the block size is 1, then the result for BOMP reduces to that for the standard OMP.
+Thus, it improves the result in \cite{DavW10} from $\delta_{K+1}<1/3$ (for OMP) to $\delta_{K+1}\le \sqrt{2}/2$ (for BOMP).